-Recent graduates have been hired in design and teaching positions at firms and institutions across the US and worldwide, including:

-ADEPT, Ghangzhou AECOM, Los Angeles Architecture RED, Chennai AXS SATOW, Tokyo BIG, Copenhagen and New York Canadian Centre for Architecture, Montreal Gehry and Partners, Los Angeles Gensler, Chicago Herrmann+Bosch Architekten, Stuttgart Illinois Institute of Technology JGMA, Chicago Johnston Marklee, Los Angeles Koo and Associates, Chicago New Jersey Institute of Technology OMA, New York Perkins and Will, Chicago Portland State University REX, New York SHoP, New York SOM, Chicago Studio Gang, Chicago UIC University of Toronto WORKac, New York

-A topic studio final review, Fall 2019.
+Recent graduates have been hired in design and teaching positions at firms and institutions across the US and worldwide, including: ADEPT, Guanazhou AECOM, Los Angeles Architecture RED, Chennai AXS SATOW, Tokyo BIG, Copenhagen and New York Canadian Centre for Architecture, Montreal Gehry and Partners, Los Angeles Gensler, Chicago Herrmann+Bosch Architekten, Stuttgart Illinois Institute of Technology JGMA, Chicago Johnston Marklee, Los Angeles KOO, Chicago Oklahoma State University OMA, New York Perkins and Will, Chicago Portland State University REX, New York SHoP, New York Skidmore, Owings & Merrill, Chicago Studio Gang Architects, Chicago UIC University of Toronto WORKac, New York A topic studio final review, Fall 2019.
 Student and Alumni Profiles

-Ronald Ristow MArch, 2022 BFA, School of the Art Institute of Chicago, 2010

-Ron came to architecture with a background in fine arts and several years of experience in marketing.
-Outside of UIC, he is part of the team that creates audioguides to accompany exhibitions at the Art Institute of Chicago.
+Ronald Ristow MArch, 2022 BFA, School of the Art Institute of Chicago, 2010 Ron came to architecture with a background in fine arts and several years of experience in marketing.
+Outside of UIC, he is part of the team that creates audio guides to accompany exhibitions at the Art Institute of Chicago.
 "At UIC, the class sizes are small, which creates a very collaborative environment with your fellow students and faculty.
 This allows the instructors to devote a lot more time and attention to each person.
 Our class has become a close-knit group both in school and out.
 UIC is a large university, which is great for providing a lot of diversity, programs, and events.
 But with the architecture and design studios in a stand-alone building, the school has its own independent community, too."

-Summer Hofford MArch, 2021 BA in Theatre, Loyola University Chicago, 2015

-In addition to being part of the editorial team of the school's student journal, Fresh Meat, Summer has held several TA positions and worked as an intern at the Chicago Transit Authority.
+Summer Hofford MArch, 2021 BA in Theatre, Loyola University Chicago, 2015 In addition to being part of the editorial team of the school's student journal, Fresh Meat, Summer held several TA positions and worked as an intern at the Chicago Transit Authority.
 In 2020, her portfolio won the top prize in the school's annual Portfolio Day competition.
-She recently gave faculty and fellow students acting lessons as part of the Wednesday|Episode event series "Two How-Tos."
+In Fall 2020, she gave faculty and fellow students acting lessons as part of the Wednesday|Episode event series Two How-Tos.
 "At UIC, I have gained the technical skills needed to enter the workforce, but more importantly the school has nurtured my ability to think critically, creatively, and projectively.
 I am confident in my ability to think on my feet and work through anything that comes my way, even as technology, professional practice, and the world change around us."

 Matthew van der Ploeg MArch, 2011 BA in Studio Art, Calvin College, 2006

 After graduating from UIC,

-Matt took a position as a
+Matt took a position at the Future

-researcher at ETH Zurich's Future

-Cities Laboratory, in Singapore.
+Cities Laboratory, a research

-Later, while teaching in Zurich,
+arm of the ETH Zurich located in

-he was part of a team that curated
+Singapore.
+In 2018, he was part of

-the Swiss Pavilion at the 2018
+the team that curated the Swiss

-Venice Architecture Biennale,
+Pavilion at the Venice Architecture

+Biennale; the pavilion won the

-which won the Golden Lion, the
+Golden Lion, the exhibition's

-exhibition's highest honor.
-He is
+highest honor.
+He has taught at

-currently visiting faculty at RMIT
+ETH Zurich and RMIT University in

-University in Melbourne, Australia.
+Melbourne, Australia.

 "UIC promotes critical thinking and argument in addition to professional training.
-Beyond that, most schools seem to be satisfied if the students (and professors) simply imitate or copy existing paradigms of architectural thinking and practice.
+Beyond that, most schools seem to be satisfied if the students-and professors-simply imitate or copy existing paradigms of architectural thinking and practice.
 I think of UIC as a laboratory that seeks to develop completely original architectural investigations."